 Another challenge of this onboarding feature was assigning employees to the department.
 User research found that our customers average 5 departments and 20 employees.
 With this knowledge, we decided to proceed to go with a collapsing view of departments where employees could be quickly added and assigned at the same time.
 Another factor that contributed to this decision was using this method in the on-boarding of a similar product.
 The list and dashboard setup flows would work best if customers had many more departments or employees.

 Setting up pay period, departments, and employees are required to initially setup.
 After that, some businesses will have rules to establish while others would want to start using the product.
 To solve this, a transition screen was needed.

 The transition screen idea allowed customers that were done with the setup to move on and explore the product.
 If an administrator still needed to set up rules, they could do that too.

 Completed High Fidelity Screens

-In summary, implementing an on-boarding setup had a significant impact on new customers.
+In summary, implementing an onboarding setup had a significant impact on new customers.
 They can now quickly establish the business in their account and move on to another part of their busy schedules.
 After this feature went live, customer support saw a 90% reduction in these types of calls!
-With some of those calls lasting over a hour, it dramatically reduced the time spent on the phone.
+With some of those calls lasting over an hour, it dramatically reduced the time spent on the phone.
 This allowed our support team to focus their attention on more customers in a shorter amount of time.